Course Title: Master of Arts in Journalism

 Applicants may be required to attend an interview.
 A short-list is then drawn up and successful applicants are sent first-round offers.
 If any places are not taken up, these are offered to applicants on a reserve list.

 Good journalism, produced by reflective, critical practitioners, is crucial to the development and maintenance of democracy.
-The programme seeks to produce journalists who are multi-skilled and critically aware, and have a good understanding of the role of journalism in society.
-Graduates from the course now work in media organisations in Ireland and abroad, as well as in social-media companies and in other employments where good communicators are valued (see below).
+The course seeks to produce journalists who are multi-skilled and critically aware, and have a good understanding of the role of journalism in society.
+Graduates from the course now work in media organisations in Ireland and abroad, as well as in social-media companies and in other employments where good communicators are valued.

 Graduates are competent to take up employment as journalists and content creators across a wide spectrum of media, including broadcast or on-line news organisations, newspapers, magazines, radio stations, TV stations, digital and technology companies and in-house news and communications positions in NGOs and charities.
 They are equipped to work as (among other things) reporters, presenters, sub-editors, feature writers, producers, researchers, online-content providers and communications specialists.

-The programme is divided into three strands: Professional Formation, Journalism Studies and Dissertation.
+The course is divided into three strands: Professional Formation, Journalism Studies and Dissertation.

 Professional Formation offers grounding in the basic and professional skills and practice of journalism across multiple platforms, including writing editing, audio and video.
 Students undertake a placement as part of their professional formation.